rulercosta/neuralwired/hugo-blog/README.md

 # Neuralwired Blog - Hugo Static Site

 This is a static blog generated with Hugo, styled to match the exact look and feel of the original neuralwired blog.
-The site is completely static, requiring no backend, and can be easily hosted on services like GitHub Pages or Netlify.
+The site is completely static, requiring no backend, and is hosted on GitHub Pages.

 ## Project Structure